temporalio/documentation/docs-src/java/landing-page/java-dev-guide-structure.md

 - [How to develop a Worker Program in Java](/java/how-to-develop-a-worker-program-in-java): Use the `newWorker` method on an instance of a `WorkerFactory` to create a new Worker in Java.
 - [How to spawn a Workflow Execution in Java](/java/how-to-spawn-a-workflow-execution-in-java): Use `WorkflowStub` to start a Workflow Execution from within a Client, and `ExternalWorkflowStub` to start a different Workflow Execution from within a Workflow.

+## Client

+The Temporal Client section of the Temporal Developer's guide introduces Clients, features that communicate and interact with the Temporal Service.

+- [Communicating with the Temporal Server](/java/chapter-temporal-client/temporal-client-communicating-with-grpc): Client Communications with the Temporal Server using gRPC
+- [Configuring Development Service Clients](/java/chapter-temporal-client/temporal-client-configuring-development-client): Configuring the Temporal Development Service Client
+- [Connect your Client to a Temporal Development Cluster](/java/chapter-temporal-client/temporal-client-connect-to-development-server): Configure your Client to connect to a Temporal Development Cluster.
+- [Temporal Cloud Prerequisites](/java/chapter-temporal-client/temporal-client-prepare-for-icloud): Prepare the information you need to use Temporal Cloud with Java Clients.
+- [Authenticate your Development System](/java/chapter-temporal-client/temporal-client-login-with-tcld): Authenticate your development system using the 'tcld' Command Line tool.
+- [Generate your mTLS credentials](/java/chapter-temporal-client/temporal-client-issue-mtls-credentials): Use a compatible mTLS CA certificate and mTLS private key to connect to Temporal Cloud.
+- [Connect your Client to Temporal Cloud](/java/chapter-temporal-client/temporal-client-connect-to-cloud): Use your mTLS credentials and gRPC endpoint to connect to Temporal Cloud.

 ## Features

 The Features section of the Temporal Developer's guide provides basic implementation guidance on how to use many of the development features available to Workflows and Activities in the Temporal Platform.